 - 2-3 tbsp olive oil for cooking

-Combine the ground beef, ground pork, egg, minced onion, pressed garlic, herbs, salt, and pepper in large mixing bowl.
+- Combine the ground beef, ground pork, eggs, parmesan cheese, minced onion, pressed garlic, herbs, salt, and pepper in large mixing bowl.
 Squeeze out the slice of bread, break it up, and add it to the bowl.
 Mix everything very well.

-Preheat a large cooking pan that is also oven-safe over medium heat.
-Add a little oil for cooking meatballs.
+- Preheat a large cooking pan that is also oven-safe over medium to medium-high heat.
+Add a couple of tablespoons of olive oil for cooking meatballs.

-Grease your hands with some cooking spray.
+- Grease your hands with some cooking spray.
 Scoop out some meat using a cookie scoop and roll meatballs.
 (You can make meatballs bigger or smaller according to your own preference.
-Just remember to adjust cooking time if making bigger or smaller meatballs.)
+I usually use #40 cookie scoop.
+If you want them bigger, use #30 scoop.)

-Roll all the meatballs before adding them to the pan.
-Once all the meatballs are rolled, add them to the hot pan.
+- Roll all the meatballs before adding them to the pan.
+Once all the meatballs are rolled, add them to the preheated pan.

 - Sear the meatballs for a couple of minutes, then flip.
 Let them sear on that side for a few seconds and pour in warm marinara sauce.